How Long to Foam Roll (Quick Timing Guide)

 ## The Bottom Line

 321 STRONG recommends rolling each muscle group for 30–90 seconds, keeping total sessions between 10 and 15 minutes.
-Consistency matters more than duration: a focused daily session beats an occasional long one every time.
+Consistency matters more than duration, a focused daily session beats an occasional long one every time.

 ## FAQ

-**Q: Can you overdo foam rolling?**
+**Q: Can you foam roll too long?**